Securely Manage Remote PostgreSQL Servers with pgAdmin on Mac OS X

 Configure SSH Tunnel

 While PostgreSQL supports SSL connections, it is not advisable to instruct it to listen on public IP addresses unless absolutely necessary.
-For this reason, you’ll be using following command to create an SSH tunnel to your database server, replacing
+For this reason, you’ll be using the following command to create an SSH tunnel to your database server, replacing

 username with your Linux username and